Water resources: Integrated water resources management

-IWRM should be viewed as a process rather than a one-shot approach - one that is long-term and iterative rather than linear in nature.
-As a process which seeks to shift water development and management systems from their currently unsustainable forms, IWRM has no fixed beginnings or endings.

-Furthermore, there is not one correct administrative model.
+An IWRM approach aims at avoiding a fragmented approach of water resources management by considering the following aspects: Enabling environment, roles of Institutions, management Instruments.
+Some of the cross-cutting conditions that are also important to consider when implementing IWRM are: Political will and commitment, capacity development, adequate investment, financial stability and sustainable cost recovery, monitoring and evaluation.
+There is not one correct administrative model.
 The art of IWRM lies in selecting, adjusting and applying the right mix of these tools for a given situation.
+IWRM practices depend on context; at the operational level, the challenge is to translate the agreed principles into concrete action.

 Managing water in urban settings

 By country

 Water resource management and governance is handled differently by different countries.
 For example, in the United States, the United States Geological Survey (USGS) and its partners monitor water resources, conduct research and inform the public about groundwater quality.
 Water resources in specific countries are described below: